Hybrid Cloud Security Services Working Group

 - How to deal with the compliance and privacy protection challenges faced by hybrid cloud O&M and operations.

-This initiative aims to develop a security white paper specifying hybrid cloud security risks and countermeasures, helping users identify and reduce the risks.
-This initiative proposes to provide hybrid cloud security evaluation suggestions, guiding both users and cloud service providers to choose and provide secure hybrid cloud solutions, and promoting security planning and implementation.
+This initiative aims to develop a security white paper specifying hybrid cloud security risks and countermeasures, helping users identify and reduce risk.
+This initiative proposes to provide suggestions on hybrid cloud governance, hybrid cloud threat profiles, and hybrid cloud security evaluation, guiding both users and cloud service providers to choose and provide secure hybrid cloud solutions, and promoting security planning and implementation.
 This initiative also hopes to provide suggestions on compliance and privacy protection for hybrid cloud O&M and operations, helping both users and cloud service providers meet security supervision requirements.

 Hybrid Cloud Security Services Working Group Leadership